 A key element of our work is collaborating with faculty and teaching assistants on effective strategies for providing written and in-person feedback on student writing.
 We also work with faculty to implement peer feedback, where students review and discuss each other’s writing, into STEM courses.
-Both in faculty learning communities and in mentoring, we discuss separating feedback from editing, offering opportunities for revision that allows students to respond to feedback, balancing global and local comments, and establishing transparency about assignment expectations.
+Both in faculty learning communities and in mentoring, we discuss separating feedback from editing, offering opportunities for revision that allow students to respond to feedback, balancing global and local comments, and establishing transparency about assignment expectations.
 We approach feedback as an invitation into a disciplinary conversation.

 - One of the most-cited challenges to giving feedback that instructors and teaching assistants share is time management.
 Before giving feedback on student writing, reflect on the goals of the assignment and consider ways to tailor your feedback around those goals.
 Particularly on shorter assignments, you might make 2-3 global suggestions that students could focus on in the next draft or assignment, and tie those to a handful of in-text comments.
 This can help both in managing your own workload and in giving students a clear next step.